Magisk-Modules-Alt-Repo/submission/README.md

 If you are interested in becoming a collaborator, please make an issue on this repo to get started with a project of your own.
 If you think you are qualified to become a moderator, please create an issue with `[Moderator]` in the title.
 We currently only consider existing moderators for the admin position, so you may not make a request for it.

 # Contact
-If you need assistance, feel free to contact any of our Alt Repo moderators through email or Telegram.
+If you need assistance, feel free to contact any of our Alt-Repo moderators through email or Telegram.
 If you need direct support, I am always available in a timely manner.

 * Telegram: https://t.me/tytydraco
 * Email: tylernij@gmail.com